egumasa/engagement-annotation-project/docs/5_supplementary_tags/2_Logical_connectors.md

 - **Given that about a quarter of all employed people move on and off the payrolls of individual firms during the year** , a need to move between firms to climb the career ladder would not seem to be a difficult barrier to surmount .
 - The Act required that the application should be dealt with in a public hearing ... **Thus** there is the penalty of public exposure and humiliation
 - The lack of connection between the SLA theories, which tend to be English or European languages based, and the Japanese teaching that is found in JLT is probably **due to a lack of attention to pragmatic and sociocultural aspects of Japanese language and communication**.
 - **Perhaps due to a seeming disconnect between written and oral output**, only a handful of studies to date have examined the potential impact of SCMC on oral language proficiency.
+- It doesn't make a great deal of sense to claim that some things are wrong, primarily **on the grounds that, like Mackie, I don't believe that such qualities exist**.

 We will also consider logical connectors such as `so`, `therefore`, `thus`, `accordingly`, `as such` as Justify.
 Note that `so` needs to be used to show logical relations to be tagged as `Justify`.
 - **Accordingly**, a learner with a score of 50 is considered to have a vocabulary size of 5,000 words.